Understanding DevOps and DORA Metrics: Transforming Software Development and Delivery

 The Essence of DevOps

-DevOps is more than just a collection of methods; it’s a paradigm change that encourages teams to work together, from development to operations.
-In order to accomplish common goals, our partnership will work to eliminate barriers, enhance communication, and coordinate efforts.
-In order to guarantee consistency and dependability in software delivery, DevOps aims to automate processes in order to standardize them and speed them up.
+DevOps is more than just a collection of methods; it's a paradigm change that encourages teams to work together, from development to operations.
+To accomplish common goals, DevOps practices eliminate barriers, enhance communication, and coordinate efforts.
+It guarantees consistency and dependability in software delivery and aims to automate processes to standardize and speed them up.

 Foundational Concepts in DevOps: